Stationary entanglement of a levitated oscillator with an optical field: Acknowledgments

 \section{Acknowledgments}

-The authors would like to acknowledge useful discussions with D. Vitali and P. F. Barker.
+The authors would like to acknowledge useful discussions with D. Vitali, P. F. Barker and U. Deli\'{c}.
 We acknowledge financial support from PNRR MUR Project No. PE0000023-NQSTI and by the European Commission-EU under the Infrastructure I-PHOQS “Integrated Infrastructure Initiative in Photonic and Quantum Sciences ” [IR0000016, ID D2B8D520, CUP D2B8D520].